Font Size:

 Individual Licensure Information

-• EMSP Endorsement Requirements - Please read this document in regards to adding endorsements to a Paramedic license.
+• EMSP Endorsement Requirements - Please read this document in regard to adding endorsements to an EMSP license.

-• EMS Individual Licensure Application - Complete the application and if you are a first issue, you must complete the Criminal History Information Release Form.
-It is not necessary to fill out the Criminal History Information Release Form if you have already been licensed.
-Please be aware that walk-ins will not be processed during the license renewal period (January 1-March 31).
+• EMS Individual Licensure Application - Complete the application.
+Please be aware that walk-ins will not be processed during the license renewal period (January 1 - April 30).
 This form is fillable and should be typewritten, not handwritten.

 • EMS Individual Online Renewal - The online renewal capability is currently active.
 Please remember that all online renewal transactions are subject to a $2 annual fee for using this method of renewal.
 Individuals chosen for audit are required to fax requested documentation to (334) 206-0364 within 72 hours of the request.